 Source of Extramural Funding:

 Pharmaceutical companies are crucial contributors, with a deep knowledge and inventory of stable and unstable protein solutions.
-Rheology, scattering and particle analysis involves other collaborators at NIST.
+Rheology, scattering and particle analysis also involves other collaborators at NIST.

-The microviscometer that we have developed here at NIST is versatile and is being used to test the rheology of other solutions for: organic photovoltaic manufacturing, tissue engineering scaffold materials, body armor, and measuring the effect of directional interactions between suspended particles.
+The microviscometer that we have developed here is versatile and is being used to test the rheology of other solutions for: organic photovoltaic manufacturing, tissue engineering scaffold materials, body armor, and measuring the effect of directional interactions between suspended particles.
 Please inquire to pursue an interest.

 Related Programs and Projects: